Who We Are

 St. Luke’s is a community constantly forming itself around this central belief: Jesus Christ our Savior loves us unconditionally.
 That simple phrase has profound implications, bracing and embracing, when we let it seep into our heart.
 As imperfect human beings who have sought and found each other here in this church, we contemplate Christ’s salvation and strive to realize Jesus’ love in our words and deeds.

 We are not the largest parish around nor the shiniest, but we know God made us to love and be loved, and that’s where we find our grounding and joy as a faith community.
-Surprisingly, this pandemic has brought us even closer together, our vulnerabilities exposed, our sorrows shared, our compassion reignited.
+The pandemic brought us closer together, our vulnerabilities exposed, our sorrows shared, our compassion reignited.
 Absence indeed makes the heart grow fonder.

 As Episcopalians, we hold these truths to be self-evident: 1.
 Wherever you are on your spiritual journey, you are welcome here.
 2. Do not check your brain at the door.